JorgeOrtizV/VisionAlgorithmsForMobileRobotics/README.md

 cameraCalibration - Implementation of the DLT algorithm

 featureDetection - Implements Harris and Shi-Tomasi detectors from scratch.
 Implements as well a keypoint identificator, a descriptor and a matcher from scratch, able to successfully follow keypoints through a sequence of images.

+SIFT - Implements SIFT detector and descriptor from scratch